-TTUHSC El Paso community is guided by 52.02 Privacy and Security of Health Information (https://elpaso.ttuhsc.edu/opp/ documents/52/op5202.pdf) to ensure compliance with the provision of the Health Insurance Portability and Accountability Act of 1996 (HIPPA) and state laws and regulations for the privacy and security of health information.
-Medical records of students-seen by a TTUHSC El Paso faculty member at Texas Tech Physicians are completely confidential and will not be released to another person or institution without written permission of the student unless otherwise authorized by law.
-Students needing to request a copy of their medical records-should contact the office where they received care.
-See also HSCEP OP 52.09.
-Confidential Information https://elpaso.ttuhsc.edu/opp/documents/52/op5209.pdf and OP 52.02, Privacy and Security of Health Care Information https://elpaso.ttuhsc.edu/opp/ documents/52/op5202.pdf.
+TTUHSC El Paso community is guided by HSCEP OP 52.02 Privacy and Security of Health Information to ensure compliance with the provision of the Health Insurance Portability and Accountability Act of 1996 (HIPPA) and state laws and regulations for the privacy and security of health information.
+Medical records of students seen by a TTUHSC El Paso faculty member at Texas Tech Physicians are completely confidential and will not be released to another person or institution without written permission of the student unless otherwise authorized by law.
+Students needing to request a copy of their medical records should contact the office where they received care.
+See also HSCEP OP 52.09, Confidential Information and HSCEP OP 52.02, Privacy and Security of Health Information.